gantree-io/gantree-lib-nodejs/README.md

 $ ssh-add <path>
 ``` -->

+### Configuration

+Gantree-CLI requires a configuration file (main.json) in order to guide creation, provisioning, modification and deletion of instances.

-### Configuration Examples
+#### Configuration Examples

 Examples of provider definitions

 * [AWS Example](config/main.sample_aws.json)
 * [DigitalOcean Example](config/main.sample_do.json)

-Multiple providers can be used in configuration.
+**note:** multiple providers can be used in a single configuration.

 **note:** the more distributed your public nodes, the lower the likelihood your network will be affected by issues/outages from respective cloud providers.